madhu-1999/Interviews/AWS/Amazon VPC.md

 	+ VPC's can be in same/different accounts/regions
 	+ No overlapping CIDR blocks between connecting VPCs
 	+ Connection is **not transitive**.
 (Use [Transit Gateway](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-gateway.html) instead)
-+ Does not use gateway or VPN connection to connect VPCs
++ Does not use gateway or VPN connection to connect VPCs.
++ Two way communication
++ Access:
+	- **Full access:** If you add a route to the entire CIDR block of the peer VPC, all resources in your VPC can potentially communicate with all resources in the peer VPC (if allowed by other security rules).
+	- **Partial access:** To restrict communication, you can specify more granular routes in your route table.
+For example, you can limit access to a specific subnet, multiple subnets, or even a single IP address in the peered VPC.
 ![A VPC peering connection](https://docs.aws.amazon.com/images/vpc/latest/peering/images/peering-intro-diagram.png)
 ## Working
 + _Requester_ VPC sends peering connection request to _accepter_ VPC